dan-fedramp/docs/markdown/FRMR.LOW.20x-low-pilot.md

 # Technical assistance

+### FRA-ADS

+**Purpose:** This Technical Assistance helps stakeholders understand the intent behind the requirements in the FedRAMP _authorization data_ Sharing Standard.

+**Disclaimer:** Every cloud service provider is different, every architecture is different, and every environment is different.
+Best practices and technical assistance MUST NOT be used as a checklist.
+All examples are for discussion purposes ONLY.

+****

+#### FRA-ADS-04

+&quot;Without interruption&quot; means that parties should not have to request manual approval each time they need to access _authorization data_ or go through a complicated process.
+The preferred way of ensuring access without interruption is to use on-demand just-in-time access provisioning.

+---

+#### FRA-ADS-05

+This is not a license to exclude accurate risk information, but specifics that would _likely_ lead to compromise should be abstracted.
+A breach of confidentiality with _authorization data_ should be anticipated by a secure cloud service provider.

+##### Examples of unnecessary sensitive information in _authorization data_

+Key Tests:

+- Passwords, API keys, access credentials, etc.
+- Excessive detail about methodology that exposes weaknesses
+- Personally identifiable information about employees

+Examples:

+- DON&#x27;T: &quot;In an emergency, an administrator with physical access to a system can log in using &quot;secretadmin&quot; with the password &quot;pleasewutno&quot;&quot; DO: &quot;In an emergency, administrators with physical access can log in directly.&quot;
+- DON&#x27;T: &quot;All backup MFA credentials are stored in a SuperSafe Series 9000 safe in the CEOs office.&quot; DO: &quot;All backup MFA credentials are stored in a UL Class 350 safe in a secure location with limited access.&quot;
+- DON&#x27;T: &quot;During an incident, the incident response team lead by Jim Smith (555-0505) will open a channel at the conference line (555-0101 #97808 passcode 99731)...&quot; DO: &quot;During an incident, the incident response team will coordinate over secure channels.&quot;

+---

 ### FRA-SCN

 **Purpose:** This Technical Assistance helps stakeholders evaluate and label _significant changes_ by type as required by _FRR-SCN-03_.
 This assistance is designed for the 20x Phase One Pilot and Rev5 Closed Beta Balance Improvement Test.
 The Significant Change Notification Requirements will be tested, evaluated, and improved in partnership with stakeholders based on real-world experience.